Overview of Communication Procedures

 The University of Rhode Island has emergency notification systems in place that provide a basic foundation for emergency notices to members of the University community.

 In addition to the EmergencyALERT rapid notification system, other communication systems allow the administration to reach students, faculty, staff and other stakeholders with urgent notices.

 The process in place uses the following technologies to ensure that as many members of the community are informed in the least amount of time.
 This overlapping technique takes into account limitations of persons with disability.
 The current system includes:

 An emergency notice can be disseminated 24 hrs a day, 7 days a week.

 The University's EmergencyALERT notification system allows quick news and instructions to be sent to all members of the University community in the event of an emergency via their provided contact numbers.
-The new system augments other emergency communications tools long used by the university, including web postings, email, voicemail and an automated message line, but takes advantage of new technologies to support a fully integrated and coordinated emergency communications program.
+The system augments other emergency communications tools long used by the university, including web postings, email, voicemail and an automated message line, but takes advantage of current technologies to support a fully integrated and coordinated emergency communications program.
 University faculty, students and staff may enroll for the new system through e-Campus.